AF-Platform-One-Demo/carrier/README.md

 ## Testing

-The Quickstart contains the following types of tests:
+Carrier contains the following types of tests:

 ### Unit tests